PolusAI/nyxus/README.md

 | <div style="width:150px">Parameter</div> | Description | Type |
 |------|-------------|------|
---csvFile | Save csv file as one csv file for all the images or separate csv file for each image.
-Acceptable values: 'separatecsv' and 'singlecsv'.
-Default value: '--csvFile=separatecsv' | string constant
+--outputType | Output type for feature values (speratecsv, singlecsv, arrow, parquet).
+Default value: '--outputType=separatecsv' | string constant
 --features | String constant or comma-seperated list of constants requesting a group of features or particular feature.
 Default value: '--features=\*ALL\*' | string
 --filePattern | Regular expression to match image files in directories specified by parameters '--intDir' and '--segDir'.
 To match all the files, use '--filePattern=.\*' | string
 --intDir | Directory of intensity image collection | path